 Acadia is open year round, but those who wish to sidestep both the crowds and cold weather should aim for the shoulder seasons of spring and fall.
 At these times, you’re more likely to get trails and hot spots to yourself, and temperatures are favorable for outdoor activities—though be warned that the park’s signature granite can make for slippery hiking during particularly rainy days.
 Park Loop Road, the park’s main thoroughfare, opens in mid-April, offering easier access to most of the park.
 Meanwhile, autumn weeks from September to early November bring serenity—plus the bonus of the evergreen landscape transforming into a Bob Ross painting with dabbed brushstrokes of yellow ochre and alizarin crimson.

 For winter enthusiasts, Acadia can be a magical place December through March—albeit with limited road access—for winter hiking, cross country skiing, snowshoeing, snowmobiling, or ice fishing (with a permit) in designated areas.
 If you grab a pair of microspikes for your shoes, the gorgeous ice trails are pretty much all yours.
 Also, the most scenic section of Park Loop Road is still accessible for sunrise opportunities.

-On the eastern side of the park, you’ll also find Cadillac Mountain, a 1,527-foot mound of quartz-filled granite that gives it its pinkish hue, whose peak holds that spot in the American sunrise hall of fame.
-However, it may be significant to note here that, while its summit has the height advantage for the view of the first sunrise in the USA, this is only true in the low season, from October to March, when you factor in GPS location and the relative position of the earth to the Sun.
-(First American sunrise bragging rights actually belong to the humble Maine town of Lubec other times of the year.)
+On the eastern side of the park, you’ll also find Cadillac Mountain, a 1,527-foot mound of pinkish granite whose peak could hold a spot in the American sunrise hall of fame.
+However, it may be significant to note here that while its summit lays claim to America’s first moments of sunrise, this only holds true during the low season from October to March thanks to its location coordinates and the earth’s relative position to the Sun.
+(First continental American sunrise bragging rights actually belong to the humble Maine town of Lubec other times of the year.)